-A request to recruit for a ladder rank faculty member above the Assistant level requires the approval of the Vice Provost, Academic Affairs.
+A request to recruit for a ladder rank faculty member above the Assistant level requires the approval of the Associate Vice Provost, Academic Affairs.
 When making the request the form at the link below can be used.
 In addition, an overview of how to fill out the form is included.
 Exemplars of the various types of requests can also be found below.

 - If the form is not used the various requirements on the form still need to be addressed

 - In lieu of submitting a signed form, the form can be emailed to Academic Affairs as long as the approval of the Department Chair and Dean is clearly indicated.

 In recognition of the many faculty recruitments anticipated in the forthcoming academic year, we would like to provide you with guidance about how Academic Affairs can help you obtain expeditious approval for searches when departments aspire to hire ladder faculty above the Assistant Professor rank.
 Experience proves that competition for top faculty candidates is fierce, and acting purposefully and swiftly to advertise, interview, and make offers is integral to recruitment success.

 Although applicant pools for Assistant Professorships tend to be more diverse than those at other ranks, we recognize this is not uniformly the case.
 Moreover, we appreciate that there are sometimes compelling justifications for expanding the applicant pool beyond Assistant Professors, always maintaining the same requisite rigorous standards of excellence, yet without compromising our ability to choose from the widest possible pool of applicants.
 We are receptive to and welcome such well-reasoned requests to justify upgrades.